CoreBoxer/ADAS_panel/README_EN.md

 - cJSON-v1.0.2
 - mymqtt-latest

-##Project construction
+## Project construction

 - First, we need to install the development environment required by the project: RT-Thread Env、MDK5、SquareLine Studio.

   - RT-Thread Env is a tool for project configuration and build
-  - MDK5is used to compile and download code
+  - MDK5 is used to compile and download code
   - SquareLine Studio is used to design gui and export the front-end C code of LVGL
 - Download RT thread code from GitHub, link: https://github.com/RT-Thread/rt-thread.git